clkao/hlsjs-p2p-wrapper/README.md

 grunt build
 ```

 Now you can include `dist/bundle/hlsjs-p2p-bundle.js` (high-level) or `dist/wrapper/hlsjs-p2p-wrapper` (low-level) into your application.
-You can access the respective public APIs via the namespaces `StreamrootHlsjsP2PWrapper`.
+You can access the respective public APIs via the namespace `StreamrootHlsjsP2PWrapper`.

 ### Install